-Stage 1 – Research and course proposal declaration
+Stage 1 – Research and course concept proposal

 The research you need to do before you propose a new course.